Upstatement/eslint-config/README.md

 }
 ```

-### Four Space Config
+### Four Spaces Config

-This includes everything in the default config, but replaces the 2 space indent rule with 4 spaces.
+This includes everything in the default config, but replaces the indent rule with 4 spaces instead of 2 spaces.

 Use this in your `.eslintrc` file: